For urgent consular assistance call

 Be careful of drink spiking and theft.
 To stay safe:

-There's an increasing number of reports where travellers are being scammed with drink spiking and credit card overcharging in venues frequented by tourists, particularly those that entice you in with special deals.
+There's an increasing number of reports of travellers being scammed with drink spiking and credit card overcharging in venues frequented by tourists, particularly those that entice you in with special deals.
 People have been lured in and overcharged for drinks on credit cards while under the influence.

-If you're a victim, report the incident to police, and contact your bank immediately.
+If you're a victim, report the incident to the police and contact your bank immediately.

 More information: